 The following discussion is a summary based on present law of certain U.S. federal income tax considerations relevant to the purchase, ownership and disposition of the Notes by a U.S. Holder (as defined below).
-This discussion addresses only U.S. Holders who purchase Notes in the original offering at the issue price (defined below), hold the Notes as capital assets (generally, property held for investment) and use the U.S. dollar as their functional currency.
+This discussion addresses only U.S. Holders who purchase Notes in the original offering at the issue price, hold the Notes as capital assets (generally, property held for investment) and use the U.S. dollar as their functional currency.
+The issue price is the first price at which a substantial amount of the Notes is sold to the public for cash, excluding sales to underwriters, placements agents or wholesalers.
 This discussion is not a complete description of all U.S. tax considerations that may be relevant to, or the actual tax effect that any of the matters described herein will have on, the purchase, ownership or disposition of the Notes by particular investors (including consequences under the alternative minimum tax or net investment income tax), and does not address U.S. state, local, non-U.S. or other tax laws (such as estate and gift tax laws).
 It does not address the tax treatment of prospective purchasers that will hold the Notes in connection with a permanent establishment or other qualified business unit outside of the United States.
-It also does not address all of the tax considerations that may be relevant to prospective purchasers who are subject to special rules under the U.S. federal income tax laws, such as banks or other financial institutions, dealers, traders that elect to mark to market, insurance companies, individual retirement accounts and other tax-deferred accounts, entities treated as partnerships for U.S. federal income tax purposes or partners in such entities, U.S. expatriates, tax-exempt entities, persons that have ceased to be U.S. citizens or lawful permanent residents of the United States, persons using the accrual method of accounting for U.S. federal income tax purposes and who are required to recognise income for such purposes no later than when such income is taken into account in an applicable financial statement or persons that will hold the Notes as part of a hedge, straddle, conversion or other integrated financial transaction.
+It also does not address the tax treatment of prospective purchasers subject to special rules, such as banks or other financial institutions, dealers, traders that elect to mark to market, insurance companies, individual retirement accounts and other tax-deferred accounts, entities treated as partnerships for U.S. federal income tax purposes or partners in such entities, U.S. expatriates, tax-exempt entities, persons that have ceased to be U.S. citizens or lawful permanent residents of the United States, persons using the accrual method of accounting for U.S. federal income tax purposes and who are required to recognise income for such purposes no later than when such income is taken into account in an applicable financial statement or persons that will hold the Notes as part of a hedge, straddle, conversion or other integrated financial transaction.